hl7ch/ch-emed/input/pagecontent/dosage.md

 A code for specifying the route of administration into or onto a patient's body comes from the [ValueSet EDQM - RouteOfAdministration](ValueSet-edqm-routeofadministration.html).

 #### Patient Instruction
 Instructions to the patient regarding the administration of the medication, e.g. taking with food.
 The instructions are in a patient understandable language.
+Additionally, if no structured dosage instructions are provided or the dosage is complex, the dosage can be represented here using narrative text.

 <div markdown="5" class="dragon">